 I think a lot about how adverse life experiences have the capacity to create opportunities for transformative change in the lives of individuals and within organizations.
 Specifically, I have been reading about the internal and external forces that move us to act in ways that serve our growth or seek to destroy us.
-The resilience and post-traumatic growth in individuals who have experienced traumatic events inspires me because it shows that potential exists for incredible transformation.
+The resilience and post-traumatic growth in individuals who have experienced traumatic events inspire me because it shows that potential exists for incredible transformation.

 Share something about you that would most surprise people.